nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

     - `name` string, a name for the structure
     - `vertices`, an `Nx3` numpy float array of vertex locations (or `Nx2` for 2D)
-    - `faces`, an `FxD` numpy integer array of faces, as 0-based indices in to the nodes array, OR a plain python list-of-lists of indices (to support meshes where faces have varying degree)
+    - `faces`, an `FxD` numpy integer array of faces, as 0-based indices in to the vertices array, OR a plain python list-of-lists of indices (or really, anything twice-iterable which yields integers).
+The latter option enables meshes where not all faces have the same degree.

     Additional optional keyword arguments: